KhronosGroup/glTF-Tutorials/PBR Tutorial.md

-# Physically Based Rendering: From Theory to Practice
+# Physically-Based Rendering: From Theory to Practice

 ## What is PBR?